 The Feminine Antidote

 [Feminism is] the belief that human beings are of equal worth and that the pervading patriarchal social structures which perpetuate a hierarchy of dominance, based upon gender, must be resisted and transformed toward a more equitable system.” -Funderburk and Fukuyama (John Sommers-Flanagan and Rita Sommers-Flanagan, 2015)

 Modern Feminism, rightly understood and practiced (which means radicals can and will pervert it), isn’t about blaming men at all, but working together to end patriarchal ideas that harm men and women from the start.

-Feminism, for me, means that all humans, whether men, women, children, gays, lesbians, transgender, black, white, people of color, disabled, deaf, blind, religious or not, whatever, all have equal worth in being first and foremost human persons.
+Thus, for me, Feminism means that all humans, whether men, women, children, gays, lesbians, transgender, black, white, people of color, disabled, deaf, blind, religious or not, whatever, all have equal worth in being first and foremost human persons.
 Thus, all persons, especially in a culture as rich and full of opportunities as ours, should have equal access to those opportunities.
 No one should be treated differently or as less than human based on any of those characteristics.
-Being a Feminist means respecting the rights and dignity of all people.
+Being a Feminist means respecting and promoting the rights and dignity of all people.